itaishalom/NoteServerEx/README.md

     * Users can register for new accounts.
     * Login with existing credentials grants a secure password.
 * ✅ Note Management:
     * Create new notes.
-    * Search for notes based on criteria (implementation details can be specified here).
-      * (Optional) Implement advanced search capabilities (e.g., full-text search, filtering by tags).
+    * Advanced search capabilities (e.g., full-text search, filtering by tags).
     * Update existing notes.
     * Delete notes.
     * Secured access:
      * Logged-in users can only see their private notes.
      * Public notes are visible to everyone.
 * ✅ Microservices Architecture:
     * Gateway: Handles user authentication and API routing.
     * User Microservice: Manages user creation and login functionalities.